TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 ___
 #### X. PERSONNEL

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instructor: Micah Rentschler is the instructor for this project and shall meet with our team weekly to answer any questions our group has.
-He will also be present for certain meetings with the customer.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instructor: Micah Rentschler, the instructor for this project, will meet with the team weekly to address any questions and attend certain meetings with the customer.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Supervisor/Advisor: Dr. Van Neste was chosen to be the supervisor for this project.
-He is a good researcher and is very knowledgeable with many aspects of this capstone project.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Supervisor/Advisor: Dr. Van Neste, chosen as the supervisor for this project, is a knowledgeable researcher with expertise in various aspects of the capstone project.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Customer: Devcom is the customer for CIRCEBOT.
 As a prominent military contractor they are very familiar with projects such as this and will be a great asset to acquire the necessary knowledge to accomplish the goal.

+###### Team Members

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Kamden: knows how to work with both AutoCAD and Revit.
-He also knows how to use fusion 360, solder, perform troubleshooting, and is familiar with programming.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Kamden: Proficient in AutoCAD and Revit.
+Also skilled in Fusion 360, soldering, troubleshooting, and programming.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Wayne: strongest areas are in hardwiring and troubleshooting, but he is also familiar with power and programming.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Wayne: Expertise in hardwiring and troubleshooting, with knowledge in power systems and programming.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Evan:knows how to work with batteries and wiring.
-He is also experienced in organization and customer interaction.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Evan: Experienced with batteries, wiring, organization, and customer interaction.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cooper: has experience in AutoCAD and C++.
-He is also passingly familiar with SmartPlant/Smart3D.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cooper: Proficient in AutoCAD and C++, with basic knowledge of SmartPlant/Smart3D.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Connor: knows how to perform hardwiring and design.
-He also has some experience with 3D modeling in Revit.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Connor: Skilled in hardwiring, design, and 3D modeling in Revit.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Any skills that are required for the project, but are not